braiscaloto/ComeWeGO/README.md

 # Twittor
-Social network based in Twitter developed with Golang (GO), React and MongoDB
+Social network based on Twitter developed with Golang (GO), React and MongoDB